Simulate Time-integrated Coarse-grained Molecular Dynamics with Multi-Scale Graph Networks: Experiments

-\textbf{Single-chain coarse-grained polymers.} We first demonstrate our model's capability to simulate MD of single-chain CG polymers in implicit solvent.
-Polymer functionality is decided by macromolecular properties at a large time/length-scale, and (CG) MD simulation has been widely used to obtain important properties in practical material design efforts \citep{de2011coarse, shmilovich2020discovery, webb2020targeted}.
-We adopt the polymers introduced in \citep{webb2020targeted}, where all polymers are composed of four types of beads and ten types of constitutional units (CUs).
-We train on regular copolymers with an exact repeat pattern of four CUs (class-I), and test on random polymers constructed from four CUs (class-II).
-This distribution shift (\cref{fig:chain}~(a)) poses great challenge on generalization.
+In our first experiment, we focus on simulating single-chain coarse-grained polymers\footnote{The classical MD definition is already for a coarse-grained system.
+To avoid confusion, in the rest of this paper, we only use ``coarse-grained'' when we are referring to the polymers after our graph partitioning-based coarse-graining approach.} within an implicit solvent.
+We employ the polymers introduced in \citealt{webb2020targeted}, where all polymers are composed of ten types of constitutional units that are formed by four types of CG beads (as shown in \cref{fig:chain_data}~(a)).
+The interaction of the CG beads is described by a summation of bond, angle, and dihedral potentials, along with non-bonded interaction potential (detailed in \cref{eqn:chain_potential}).
+We train on regular copolymers with an exact repeat pattern of four CUs (class-I) and test on random polymers constructed from four CUs (class-II).
+This distribution shift (\cref{fig:chain_data}~(b)) poses challenges to the generalization capability of ML models.

+\textbf{Dataset and observables.} We train our model on 100 short class-I MD trajectories (with ten trajectories for validation) of 50k $\tau$, which are not sufficiently long for observable calculations.
+For evaluation, we use 40 testing class-II polymers using trajectories of 5M $\tau$ (100x longer).
 All polymers are randomly sampled and simulated under LJ units with a time-integration of 0.01 $\tau$.
-Each polymer on average contains 889.5 beads.
+Each polymer contains 890 beads on average.
+A time step of $\Delta t = 5 \tau$ is used for our model, so every step of the learned simulator models the integrated dynamics of 500 steps of the classical CG force field.
+We use the learned simulator at test time to generate 5M $\tau$ trajectories and compute properties.
+We coarse grain every 100 CG beads into a super CG bead.
+Examples of the coarse-graining process are illustrated in \cref{fig:chain_data}~(d,e).

-Radius of gyration ($\rgyration$) is a property practically related to the rheological behavior of polymers in solution and polymer compactness that are useful for polymer design \citep{altintas2016single, upadhya2019pet, webb2020targeted}.
-Reliable estimation of $\rgyration$ statistics requires sampling with long enough MD simulation, while short simulation results in high variance and significant error. \cref{fig:chain}~(b) shows how $\rgyration$ rapidly changes with time. \cref{fig:chain}~(c) shows the poor performance of using 50k $\tau$ short MD trajectories to estimate $\langle \rgyration \rangle$ computed from 5M $\tau$ trajectories.
+The squared radius of gyration ($\rgyration$) is a property practically related to the rheological behavior of polymers in solution and polymer compactness that are useful for polymer design and has been the focus of several previous studies~\citep{upadhya2019pet, webb2020targeted}.
+Reliable estimation of $\rgyration$ statistics requires sampling long MD simulation, while short simulation results in significant error. \cref{fig:chain_data}~(c) shows how $\rgyration$ rapidly changes with time.